 Wildfire

-Striving for Holiness Together to Renew the Church
+Striving for Holiness to Renew the local Church

 What is Wildfire?

-A way of life that brings Catholics together to live the universal call to holiness, and renew the Church.
+A way of life that brings Catholics together to live the universal call to holiness, and through it renew the local Church

 In every age the Church cries out for renewal.
 It is her saints who answer that call.